 P1.
-To conduct an automatic quality review of applicant files in cases where the applicant has been denied admission by an admissions counselor to review recommendations for denial by the Job Corps centers; to decide appeals from denials issued by the OA agency or the Job Corps center; to decide appeals which have not been timely decided by the OA agency or Job Corps center; to make a final determination on whether the applicant meets the essential admissions requirements.
+To conduct an automatic quality review of applicant files in cases where the applicant has been denied admission by an Admissions Counselor, to review recommendations for denial by the Job Corps centers; to decide appeals from denials issued by the OA agency or the Job Corps center; to decide appeals that have not been decided in a timely manner by the OA agency or Job Corps center; and to make a final determination on whether the applicant meets the Essential Admissions Requirements.

-- R1.
-Regional Office Procedures for Review of Applicant Files - The appropriate Regional Office automatically reviews: - Determination of applicant ineligibility by performing a quality review - Recommendation for denial of enrollment by center file review team - Appeals filed by applicants who have been determined to not meet the EAR by the OA agency or Job Corps center, or where appeals have not been timely decided by the OA agency or Job Corps center.
+R1.
+Regional Office Procedures for Review of Applicant Files

+The appropriate Regional Office automatically reviews:

+- Determination of applicant ineligibility by performing a quality review - Recommendation for denial of enrollment by center file review team - Appeals filed by applicants who have been determined to not meet the EAR by the OA agency or Job Corps center, or where appeals have not been timely decided by the OA agency or Job Corps center.